matschieu/webnav/README.md

 # Define the default language in which the application is displayed
 application.default.language = en

+# Define if the hidden files are display by default or not, if true then display hidden files
+application.default.showhidden = false

+# Define the default view, if false then display block view, else display the list view
+application.default.listview = false

 # Application information
 # Will be displayed at least in the tab title
 application.name = M-WEBNAV